A5 road (Northern Ireland): Public inquiries and opposition

 In 2011 a set of four public inquiries into the A5WTC was held.
 One was strategic, considering the proposal overall.
 The others were in three geographical sections: New Buildings to Sion Mills, Sion Mills to south of Omagh and south of Omagh to Aughnacloy.
 The first of these inquiries began in April 2011 and they continued for two months.
 Their report was submitted to the Minister for Regional Development in March 2012 and published in 31 July.

 A campaign umbrella group called the Alternative A5 Alliance (AA5A) had been founded in 2010 to oppose the A5WTC.
 In September 2012 the AA5A began legal proceedings against the A5WTC.
 A court heard the case in February 2013.
 The next month the judge rejected five of the six counts of the challenge.
 The judge upheld the challenge on one count, that the Department had failed to comply with the EU Habitats Directive.

 In April 2015 it was revealed that despite being at a standstill for eight years the A5WTC project had cost £72 million.

 In August 2016 the AA5A launched a second legal case against the A5WTC, apparently seeking a judicial review.
 A second public inquiry began in October 2016 and continued until December.
 Its report is awaited.

 In April 2017 the Department for Infrastructure (formerly the Department of Regional Development) launched a new consultation on its A5 Habitats Regulations Reports.
+In March 2025 a protest was held to highlight the high fatality rates on the road.

+In June 2025, a judge ruled against the scheme, following a third case at the High Court from the AA5A, citing environmental concerns.